liveahero-wiki/liveahero-wiki.github.io/_charas/maculata.md

 ---

 {% capture BIO_H01 %}
-As someone who has always been proactive, she transform into a hero with a form that fits her job as a designer and her strong offensive temperament.
+As someone who has always "on the attack", she transform into a hero with a form that fits her job as a designer and her strong offensive temperament.

-With the ability to produce threads with material that can be used to dominate her target from the tip of her finger, she can then knit those threads to create clothes with various characteristics.
+With the ability to produce threads with material that can be used to "attack" her target from the tip of her finger, she can then knit those threads to create clothes with various characteristics.

 With her gorgeous glittering threads, her figure when she create her clothes capture the eyes of not only the viewer but also her enemy.
 {% endcapture %}